Lost a Parent? Mistakes Can Be Costly

-The holidays can be especially hard after losing a parent.
-Between family gatherings, memories, and the pressure to “handle everything,” many adult children find themselves overwhelmed—and unsure where to begin with probate.
+The days after you have lost a parent are extremely painful.
+Between family gatherings, memories, and the pressure to handle everything, many adult children find themselves overwhelmed and unsure where to begin with probate.

-If your parent passed away this year and you’re responsible for settling their estate, it’s normal to feel behind.
-The good news is this: you don’t need to have everything figured out before January—but there are a few mistakes worth avoiding now that can save you time, stress, and potential legal issues later.
+If your parent passed away this year and you are responsible for settling their estate, it is normal to feel behind.
+The good news is this: you do not need to have everything figured out immediately, but there are a few mistakes worth avoiding now that can save you time, stress, and potential legal issues later.

-Here are five of the most common probate mistakes we see at the end of the year—and how to avoid them.
+Here are five of the most common probate mistakes we see and how to avoid them.

-1. Doing Nothing Because You’re Afraid of Doing It Wrong
+1. Doing Nothing Because You are Afraid of Doing It Wrong

 Grief often causes paralysis.
-Many people delay probate because they’re worried about making a mistake or upsetting family members.
+Many people delay probate because they are worried about making a mistake or upsetting family members.
 While waiting is understandable, doing nothing at all can create complications, especially if deadlines are missed or assets go unmanaged.

 Probate in Florida follows a specific legal process, and even simple estates can run into issues if nothing is done early on.

-You can learn more about how the process works on our website: https://www.palmcitylawyer.com/practice_areas/probate-and-trust-administration.cfm
+You can learn more about how the process works on our website: Beacon Legacy LawTM

 What to do instead: